PanuGr/PanuGr/README.md

-# Hello there, I'm Panagiotis - [my website] 👋
+# Hello there, I'm Panagiotis - [a Front-end enthusiast] 👋

-## I'm working, studying, dreaming 🤓
+## About me 🤓

+- I'm working in automobile industry by day
+- By night, I'm studying Web-development, with a focus on front-end
-- 🔭 I’m currently working on developing my site and making projects
+- 🔭 I’m currently working on a [project]
 - 🌱 I’m currently learning Javascript
-- 🥅 2021 Goals: Learn a JS-framework(React/Svelte), bit of Node.js
+- 🥅 2021 Goals:
+     - [ ] complete javascript lesson

 - ⚡ Fun fact: I bike a lot and in my spare time I like to play guitar, Xbox and sing karaoke

   <br />